-Figure 2-20 Extra Optical Drive M3 Guide Screws Location
+Figure 2-21 Extra Optical Drive M3 Guide Screws Location

-△ CAUTION: To prevent loss of work and damage to the computer or drive:
+\triangle CAUTION: To prevent loss of work and damage to the computer or drive:

 If you are inserting or removing a drive, shut down the operating system properly, turn off the computer, and unplug the power cord.
+Do not remove a drive while the computer is on or in standby mode.

 Before handling a drive, ensure that you are discharged of static electricity.
 While handling a drive, avoid touching the connector.
-For more information about preventing electrostatic damage, refer to Appendix D, Electrostatic Discharge on page 55.
+For more information about preventing electrostatic damage, refer to Appendix D, Electrostatic Discharge on page 60.